very-scary-scenario/nkd.su/PANIC.md

 - Talk to Peter.
 They have some passwords and keys and other things that you'll want if you're going to set up a replacement instance.
+- Make sure you have Python 3.8 or newer and some kind of recent version of npm.
 - Make and activate a virtualenv.
-    - I use [virtualenvwrapper][vew].
-I strongly recommend you do the same.
+    - I use [virtualenvwrapper][vew], but it's up to you how to set this up.
 - Clone the repository.
-- `pip install -r requirements.txt` from the repository root.
+- Run `pip install -r requirements.txt` from the repository root to install Python requirements.
+- Run `npm install` from the repository root to install the node tools used for static file preprocessing and linting.
 - Create a `nkdsu/settings_local.py`
     - Add Twitter API keys as `CONSUMER_KEY`, `CONSUMER_SECRET`,
       `READING_ACCESS_TOKEN`, `READING_ACCESS_TOKEN_SECRET`,